sblauth/cashocs/README.md

-A collection of python packages
+A collection of python packages for optimization with partial differential equations.

-Cotains the following packages:
+Overview / Contents
 -  adpack (optimization package for fenics which generates adjoints automatically)

+Installation / Setup
+- Clone this repository
+- Run the setup (currently only supprted from the directory of the repository)